mihir-thakkar/CSE515-VideoObjectSearch/Code/Task3/README.md

 Expected output:

-    Each task outputs new files with reduced dimensions using PCA and K-means clustering respectively.
+    Each task outputs new files with reduced dimensions using PCA and K-means clustering respectively and corresponding scores for reduced dimensions.